 Since that night, Andres began to pay attention to the kind of crimes that occurred in the city.
 There were break-ins, mysterious fires, and the disappearance of people in and around the city.
 A disproportionate number of the victims were minorities.
 Sometimes, the criminals were caught and their pictures were displayed in the newspaper.
 Almost all the time, the criminals were young punks according to the newspapers.
 The police force concluded that some of the local gangs were the cause of all these crimes, but never seemed to suspect that there was a larger organization behind them.

 Then one day, a neighbor of Andres was murdered in October of 1983.
 In the local newspaper, described how his friend’s house was broken into by a couple of young thugs.
-The two men were only after money to support their drug habit.
+The three men were only after money to support their drug habit.
 The police caught the robbers and their pictures were on the front page of the newspaper.
 Andres recognized one of them, a skinhead.
 He was the one of the men in the truck the night of the store fire.
 He did not know that the skinhead was connected to Bill’s organization, but he knew that the two other men who were with him that night at Sam’s had something to do with the organization.
 He knew their names: Colin Sutherland and Greg Peterson.

 Andres realized that if someone did not stop the organization, more innocent people would be killed.
 In his heart, he just knew.
 The next victim could be a member of his family.
 Despite his fear of OSR, he felt a sense of urgency to do something about it.
 While he was paying attention to all the criminal cases in the past years, he also read many articles about the lawyer Roy Clark.
 He thought he could trust Roy.
 After all, Roy was trying to help minorities like himself.
 This was why Andres phoned Roy’s private number and explained he would tell everything he knew in exchange for anonymity.